 The Academy is a step in the right direction.
-There is a laundry list of things that are correct – many of which have been mentioned within the soccer community.
+There’s a list of things that are correct – many of which have been mentioned within the soccer community.

 The Good